RiyaThakur7/RiyaThakur7.github.io/README.md

 |Auditorium Session|Dr.Kawalpreet K Bhatt|Meditation|
 |Auditorium Valedictory| - | - |

 July 26, 2024, The thirteenth day of Induction Programme.
-First Lecture was conducted by Dr.Kawalpreet K Bhatt
+First Lecture was conducted by Dr.Kawalpreet K Bhatt.
+She is the Meditation Counseller and Homopathic Practitioner.
+Mam explained about the topic **Meditation**.
+We did the meditation for 15 mins.
+Secondly, we enjoyed all the performances of singing and dancing.
+Everyone didi a great job.
+***